automateyournetwork/pyBNS2/README.md

     * show authentication sessions
     * show interface status
     *show dot1x all details
+The sample files provided in this folder gives an example of how the data captured is presented in json.

 * post_configs
-This folder contains the JSON output of the show commands listed above, taken after the device is converted
+This folder contains the JSON output of the show commands listed above, taken after the device is converted.
+The sample file provided in this folder gives an example of how the data captured is presented in json.

 * changelog
-This folder contains the differential outputs of the files in pre_configs and post_configs
+This folder contains the differential outputs of the files in pre_configs and post_configs.

 ## Suggested Customization
 * Your testbed file